Proglang-TypeScript/dts-auto-generate/notes.md

 Maybe we can join the constraints of different symbolic execution paths to generate a set of "super-constraints" that can be transformed into a type.

 Or maybe it's easier to output the synthesized values as tests and have some other tool generate the types from these.

+##### Postponed problems

+* How do we handle functions that schedule actions on the event loop to run after the function returns?
+  This includes async functions/functions that return promises.
+* How do we discern between constructors and regular functions?
+  Perhaps we can use the convention that constructors have names in CamelCase.
+  Or we can check if the function assigns properties on `this`.
+This might also flag methods, though.